 - When the floating valve drops, remove the lid.
 Use tongs to transfer the steamed broccoli and salmon to serving plates.
 Drizzle the dressing over the top and garnish with the sesame seeds and green onions.
 Store leftovers in an airtight container in the fridge for 4 days.

-MAKE IT VEGA Instead of salmon, serve the soy-ginger dressing over a bowl of steamed vegetables and brown rice to make a sushi-style bowl.
+- MAKE IT VEGAN Instead of salmon, serve the soy-ginger dressing over a bowl of steamed vegetables and brown rice to make a sushi-style bowl.
 Roasted red bell peppers have a similar texture to raw fish, so they make an excellent vegan substitute.